jonasflint/brackets-BirdsOfParadise/README.md

 1. Open Brackets
 2. Open the Extension Manager
 3. Switch to "Themes" tab
-4. Search for "Spacegray-Brackets"
+4. Search for "BirdsofParadise-Brackets"
 5. Click "Install"

 Known Issues
 ---
-Some syntax highlighting may be off compared to the original Spacegray theme.
+Some syntax highlighting may be off compared to the original Birds of Paradise theme.
 This is most likely a result of the way Brackets handles themes.
 If you find a mismatch, please feel free to open an issue or pull request.
 I'll do my best to get it fixed up quickly.